Prethika88/Fitness-Tracker/README.md

 4.Setup Environment Variables:

-Create a .env file in the backend folder and define the necessary environment variables
+Create a .env file in the backend folder and define the necessary environment variables.

 5.Run the Backend Server: